The opticians at Old Saratoga Eyecare can help with the correct lens tinting for your needs.

 You have the option of brown or amber lenses.
 They help with depth perception, so they're beneficial for driving, golfing, and any other activities that require depth perception.
 They're not as beneficial in low light or on cloudy days as gray lenses are.
 Amber or brown lenses enhance the contrast of colors.

 Green lenses are very similar to brown or gray lenses in terms of their benefits.
 They provide the wearer with better contrast than gray or brown lenses.
 They're ideal for both sunny and cloudy conditions and even in low-light environments.
 They reduce glare well.
 They're recommended if you cycle, ski, or participate in water sports.
+Patients with BVD often find that a 3-5% green tint helps to reduce their symptoms.

 Yellow lenses are ideal for skiing and any other outdoor activities that glare is an issue.
 They're also beneficial for reducing eye strain caused by the light from computers or other electronics, making them ideal when playing games or working on the computer.
 This is beneficial because they filter out blue light.
 Additionally, they provide a high level of visual clarity compared to other lenses, even in low light, haze, and fog.
 Unfortunately, this color of lenses may cause color distortion.